B2C-Console-Games/depth/Readme.md

         As you watch you see what appears to be an enemy submarine keel over and disappear benieth the waves...
         You found it in 4 tries!
 Congratulations!

+The code structure has been cleaned up a little, and the messages to the player have been converted into, as Hugh would say, "Tasteful dual case".